Andes-Kea/Andes-Kea/TechnicalExperience/README.md

 The University of Denver developed my technical skills through a variety of unique and challenging courses.
-From Database Management Systems Sequence to Algorithms and Data Structures, I have been educated in a variety of hard skills and applications.
+From my course sequence of Database Management Systems to Algorithms and Data Structures, I have been educated in a variety of hard skills and applications.

 - Coding: Java, Python, VBA, SQL
 -	Data Visualization: Power BI, Tableau, Visio, (Python packages of Seaborn, Matplotlib)